dlang-community/DCD/README.md

 If it exists, each line of the file is interpreted as a path that should be searched when looking for module imports.

+Keep in mind that DCD treats import paths the same way that the compiler does.
+For example, a configuration file like this will not work as expected:

+	/usr/include/dmd/

+What you actually want is this:

+	/usr/include/dmd/druntime/import
+	/usr/include/dmd/phobos

 ##Shut down the server
 The server can be shut down by running the client with the correct option: